-The rainwater fittings are of cast iron material with guttering of half round profiles.
+The rainwater fittings are of cast iron material with ogee guttering to the front elevation and half round profiles to the rear elevation.

 Main walls

 Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.